Baer's pochard: Threats and protection

 Baer's pochard was formerly classified as a vulnerable species by the IUCN.
 Recent research has shown that its numbers are decreasing more and more rapidly, and it was consequently uplisted to endangered status in 2008.
 In 2012, it was further uplisted to critically endangered.
 In 2014, the East Asian–Australasian Flyway Partnership (EAAFP) drafted the Baer's Pochard Task Force and it was endorsed in Jan 2015.
 Baer's pochard was listed as a first-class protected animal in China by 2021.
-In 2022, the first captive population in China was established in the Beijing Zoo, with totally 54 individuals.
+In 2022, media reports state that the first captive population in China was established in the Beijing Zoo, with totally 54 individuals.
 It is planned to be further expanded and used for reintroduction.

 A study published in 2022 showed that most breeding sites (81.8%) and suitable habitats (94%) are not located in protected areas, and overlap with large cities.
 Current protected areas may be less effective for the conservation under predicted global climate change, closely coordinated cross-border cooperation would be critical for Baer's pochard.